 Scientific Name: Sambucus nigra

 Harvest Info : Flowers harvested in early summer; berries in fall.

-The Black Elderberries for our syrups and products come from a European growing cooperative based in Austria.
+The Black Elderberries used in our syrups and products come from a European growing cooperative based in Austria.
 This cooperative has more than 500 growers and was founded in 1978.
-One of our growers – the largest producer of organic Elderberries in Europe – has been cultivating these beautiful berries for more than 40 years!
+One of our growers, who is the largest producer of Organic Elderberries in Europe, has been cultivating these beautiful berries for more than 40 years.
 Growing herbs for supplements is a long-standing tradition in Europe, so we are honored to be able to work with a family that has preserved this tradition.

 Historical and Cultural Uses